 Full mouth restoration is a term used to describe a comprehensive treatment plan that is designed to rejuvenate the appearance and health of the oral cavity.
 To turn the clock back 20+ years, a full mouth restoration involves restoring the teeth, bite, and various muscles back to a natural-looking and more youthful appearance.
 A patient no longer has to be dissatisfied with the way his or her smile looks and feels.
 Full mouth restoration takes away discomfort experienced while trying to chew or enjoy hot or cold foods.
 The procedure alleviates symptoms like sore jaw muscles or recurring headaches.
-Since quality of life is greatly affected by oral health, Scottsdale dentist, Dr. Rod Gore, uses this treatment commonly for older patients who have issues connected to their oral cavity.
-Using the latest technology and an artistic eye, Dr. Gore can use full mouth restoration to improve many of these problems.
+Since quality of life is greatly affected by oral health, Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, use this treatment commonly for older patients who have issues connected to their oral cavity.
+Using the latest technology and an artistic eye, Dr. Gore and Dr. Sebree can use full mouth restoration to improve many of these problems.

 "Just visited Shawna at Dr. Gore's office.
 Been working with her for nearly 10 years and she has made an incredible difference with my oral health."- D.B. / Yelp / Sep 20, 2016